Wealth Manager, Principal

 “When her husband died in 2004, she was 43 years old and decided to stay put with her two children in Chatham, N.J.
 The house isn’t big, and neither is the mortgage; her son handles snow and the lawn.”
 Continue reading.

-This article is limited to the dissemination of general information about Modera’s investment advisory and financial planning services that is not suitable for everyone.
+This material is limited to the dissemination of general information about Modera’s investment advisory and financial planning services that is not suitable for everyone.
 Nothing herein should be interpreted or construed as investment advice nor as legal, tax or accounting advice nor as personalized financial planning, tax planning or wealth management advice.
 For legal, tax and accounting-related matters, we recommend you seek the advice of a qualified attorney or accountant.
-This article is not a substitute for personalized investment or financial planning from Modera.
+This material is not a substitute for personalized investment or financial planning from Modera.
 There is no guarantee that the views and opinions expressed herein will come to pass, and the information herein should not be considered a solicitation to engage in a particular investment or financial planning strategy.
-The statements and opinions expressed in this article are subject to change without notice based on changes in the law and other conditions.
+The statements and opinions expressed in this material are relevant as of the date of publication and are subject to change without notice based on changes in the law and other conditions.

 Investing in the markets involves gains and losses and may not be suitable for all investors.
 Information herein is subject to change without notice and should not be considered a solicitation to buy or sell any security or to engage in a particular investment or financial planning strategy.
 Individual client asset allocations and investment strategies differ based on varying degrees of diversification and other factors.
 Diversification does not guarantee a profit or guarantee against a loss.

-Certified Financial Planner Board of Standards, Inc. (CFP Board) owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, and CFP® (with plaque design) in the United States, which it authorizes use of by individuals who successfully complete CFP Board’s initial and ongoing certification requirements.
+Certified Financial Planner Board of Standards, Inc. (CFP Board) owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER®, and CFP® (with plaque design) in the United States, which it authorizes use of by individuals who successfully complete CFP Board’s initial and ongoing certification requirements.